-1.19.1 formulating plans for succession for both Executive and Non-Executive Directors and in particular for the roles of Chairman and Chief Executive;
+1.19.1 formulating plans for succession for both Executive and Non-Executive Directors and in particular for the roles of Chair and Chief Executive;

 1.19.2 suitable candidates for the role of Senior Independent Director and General Counsel & Secretary;

-1.19.3 membership of the Audit, Remuneration and Risk Committees, and any other Board Committees as appropriate, in consultation with the chairman of those Committees;
+1.19.3 membership of the Audit, Remuneration and Risk Committees, and any other Board Committees as appropriate, in consultation with the Chair of those Committees;

 1.19.4 the re-election by members of Directors under the Society’s Rules relating to the retirement by rotation, having due regard to their performance and ability to continue to the Board in the light of the knowledge, skills and experience required and the need for progressive refreshing of the Board (particularly in relation to Directors being re-elected for a term beyond six years);